shelbyreins/project2/README.md

 1. Clone GitHub Repository
 2. Using your terminal, navigate to the project2 folder and do an `npm install`
-3. Update `password` in config.json file and comment in seeds.sql
+3. Update `password` in config.json file
 4. Create database in MySQL

     cd project2/db